 Podcasts: Hearing the Voice Lecture Series

-Dr Ben Alderson-Day on ‘An Introduction to the Predictive Processing Framework for Understanding Hallucinations‘
+Dr Ben Alderson-Day (Hearing the Voice and Department of Psychology, Durham University) on ‘An Introduction to the Predictive Processing Framework for Understanding Hallucinations‘

 Abstract: Recorded on 7 July 2016 at a Hearing the Voice workshop on Hallucination and Prediction, this podcast features Dr Ben Alderson-Day on an introduction to the predictive processing framework for understanding hearing voices and other unusual experiences.

 Professor Chris Cook (Department of Theology & Religion, Durham University) on ‘Hearing Voices in the Christian Mystical Tradition’

 Abstract: Christian mysticism embraces a diverse range of religious experiences.
 For William James, ineffability was one of the hallmarks of mystical experience and it has often been the case that such experiences have neither involved the hearing of a voice, nor have they been easily conveyed in words.
 Despite this, the literature is rich with examples of written accounts of mystical experience, and many such experiences are reported as having included the hearing of a voice.
 In this seminar, Chris Cook considers a series of such examples, illustrating some of the different ways in which voices contribute significantly to, and interpret, mystical experience.

 Roz Austin (Durham University) on ‘Voice-hearing and Spatialities of the Emotions’, 19 May 2016